HOME

 the whole 3 Lbs for 300 gals or more.
 Use 1/2 for less gallons.
 This will

-help stabilize the pH.
+help stabilize the pH. pH Haven is a helper with pH stabilization.

 Do not use any of the liquid pH balancers.

-They will eventually harm your spa.
+They will eventually harm your spa and void the shell warranty.

 9. Place the floating cover and hard cover on the spa, and let it heat on